 We have all been in love.

 You know the feeling!
 It is all consuming – starting with the butterflies and your heart melting at every glance.
+Sitting and waiting by the phone for their text.
+Gobbling up every single crumb they give you knowing its not enough to sustain you, but you don’t care.
 Now you know, without a shadow of a doubt, he / she is the one.

 When you are together you are whole, complete, happy and content.
 When apart you are miserable and aching to be with him / her.

-Despite some glaring red flags and that screaming intuition in your gut, you know this is the person you want to spend your life with…together until the end.
+Despite some glaring red flags and that screaming intuition in your gut, you know this is the person you want to spend your life with…together until the end of time.

-Over time you learn that your priorities are not aligned and maybe you don’t have too much in common, but still, he / she is your soul mate.
+Over time you learn that your priorities are not aligned and maybe you don’t have all that much in common, but still, he / she is your soul mate.
+This IS love.

 But still you proceed.